Adityanr/Development_Environment_Automation/README.txt

 3) type root ps1 script and invoke it
 4) If the script doesnt get invoked and error states script is not digitally signed, run this command:

-Set-ExecutionPolicy Bypass -Scope Process -Force
+Set-ExecutionPolicy Bypass -Scope CurrentUser -Force